 Another option if you don’t want to rack up a high bill of propane during the winter months is to buy a space heater.
 Our RV has an electric fireplace, but even that doesn’t put off enough to heat the whole RV when it below 32 degrees outside.
 So, having an extra space heater won’t hurt and will save you money on propane.

 The best space heaters we have found is this Ontel Handy Heater and the Trustech Oscillating Ceramic Tower Heater.
 It plugs right into the wall and is great for bedrooms or bathrooms.
 It saves so much space too!

 4. Got a Dehumidifier

-5. Insulated windows
+5. Insulated our RV windows

-To keep the warm in and cold out, insulating your windows is recommended because RV windows are usually pretty thin compared to those put in houses.
+To keep the warm in and winter out, insulating your windows is recommended because RV windows are usually pretty thin compared to those put in houses.
 This can be done with bubble wrap, styrofoam, or insulation boards and some velcro or tape.
 This will also help with the condensation too that can accumulate on your windows.
 For a quick buy, you can just check out the local hardware store like Lowes or Home Depot.